 This is the risk that the Open Fund is unable to realise assets to meet benefit cash flows as they fall due.
-The Trustee is aware of the Open Fund's cash flow requirements and believe that this risk is managed appropriately via the measures described in Section 6.1.
+The buy-in policies broadly cover all of the benefit liabilities.
+The Trustee is aware of the Open Fund's other cash flow requirements and believe that this risk is managed appropriately via the measures described in Section 6.1.